a

 A QMS Improvement Plan Outline Sample

 The following example shows the outline of an improvement action plan.
-Such a plan might be the result of an internal audit and/or a management review of the QMS.
+Such a plan might result from an internal audit and/or a management review of the QMS.

 QMS Improvement Plan Outline Sample